← All varieties

 Fruit

 Skin: Rather thick and tough.
-Ground color dull greenish becoming yellow, blushed with dull red sparingly and faintly striped with dull carmine.
+Dull greenish becoming yellow, blushed with dull red sparingly and faintly striped with dull carmine.
 In highly colored specimens, developing deep dull red over a large part of the fruit.
 Dots scattering, medium to large, pale gray or russet.

-Flesh and Flavor: Whitish or tinged with green, firm, fine, moderately crisp, very tender, moderately juicy to juicy.
-Flavor subacid, good.
+Flesh: Whitish or tinged with green, firm, fine, moderately crisp, very tender, moderately juicy to juicy, subacid, good.

 Season and Storage